Old Fashioned Chicken and Dumplings

 Boil the Chicken in Hot Water

 I start with 4 chicken breasts and add them to some hot water in a large pot.
 Add a little salt and boil them until they are good and tender (about 25 minutes).
-When you take a fork and they are pull apart tender they are ready to go.
-After they have cooled off a bit cut them into bite-sized pieces.
-Now my “bit-sized” tend to be a bit bigger because I want to get a good chunk of chicken in every bite.
+When they are pull apart tender, they are ready.
+After they have cooled off, cut them into bite-sized pieces.
+Note that my “bite-sized” pieces tend to be a bit bigger because I want to get a good chunk of chicken in every bite.

-Return to your stockpot and make sure there are 6 cups of the chicken broth left in there.
-To that add half a stick of unsalted butter, a quart of cream, and salt and pepper to taste.
-Stir that all up well and then add the chicken pieces back in.
+Return to the stockpot and make sure there are 6 cups of the chicken broth left in there.
+To that, add half a stick of unsalted butter, a quart of cream, and salt and pepper to taste.
+Stir well and add the chicken pieces back in.
 Cover the pot and let it cook for about 20 to 25 minutes.
 We’re going to thicken it just a tad after it gets to going and you’ll want to stir it every so often as well.
-But while that’s a-cookin’ it’s time to put together the dumplings.
+But while that’s a-cookin’, it’s time to put together the dumplings.

 Make the Dough for Dumplings